Brain cancer and other nervous system cancers begin when cells begin to grow uncontrollably and eventually form a mass, called a tumor.

 External-Beam Radiation - This traditional form of radiation therapy delivers radiation from outside the body.
 This course of treatment is less precise, but allows a wider area of tissue around the tumor to be treated.

 Chemotherapy uses drugs to kill cancer cells and, in the case of brain and CNS cancer, is primarily used in conjunction with surgery and radiation therapy.
+Neuro-oncologists diagnose and treat brain cancers, including neurologic complications of cancer outside and inside the nervous system.

 The formation of new blood vessels feeding tumors is called angiogenesis.
 Anti-angiogenesis drugs work by cutting off a tumor's blood supply so the tumor starves and is prevented from growing and/or spreading.